psb1558/Elstob-font/README.md

 as these do not generally offer the latest version, and some downloads may carry viruses.

-For the Mac, a [Homebrew](https://brew.sh/) package is available.
-Use this if possible, as it will simplify updating to the latest version.

 For Linux users, packages exist for Debian, Arch Linux, Parrot, and others.
 Check your distribution for availability.

-Windows users, Mac users who cannot use Homebrew, and Linux users whose distributions do not offer Elstob should download from
+Windows users, Mac users, and Linux users whose distributions do not offer Elstob should download from
 [this site](https://github.com/psb1558/Elstob-font/releases/) and follow the instructions for installing on their systems.

 # Building

-To build Elstob, you will need Python 3.7 or later.
+To build Elstob, you will need Python 3.10.4 or later.
 It is best to create a [virtual environment](https://docs.python.org/3/library/venv.html) in which to run the build script and install any Python-based dependencies in the environment.